 Living with metastatic lung cancer can be overwhelming.
 That’s why open communication with your doctor is vital.
 Don’t be afraid to speak up about matters that affect your quality of life.

 You may find it helpful to join a support group for people with metastatic cancer.
 Other organizations offer assistance with transportation, chores, financial aid, or hospice care.
-The American Cancer Society maintains a 24/7 National Cancer Information Center to help you locate these resources.
+The American Cancer Society maintains a 24/7

 Cancer survival rates are estimates based on large numbers of people with a given disease.
 They’re based on the stage at diagnosis.
-According to the American Cancer Society, the five-year observed survival rate for stage 4 NSCLC is 1 percent.
-The five-year relative survival rate for stage 4 SCLC is 2 percent.
-That means that 1 to 2 percent of people diagnosed with stage 4 lung cancer will survive at least five years after diagnosis.
+According to the American Cancer Society, the five-year observed survival rate for stage 4 NSCLC is

 Many things can affect your individual outlook.
 Talk to your doctor to learn more about it.